7 Song Sampler -

 Let me send you an autographed copy of "Seven Song Sampler 2024," including new music and tracks from some of my albums.

-All I ask is that you pay the shipping and handling charges.
+All I ask is that you pay $7 to cover the production and shipping & handling charges.
 Limited supply!
+So get yours before they're gone!

 Sorry, not yet available outside USA (for now).